What is estate planning?

 Real Estate: To buy, sell, rent, or otherwise manage residential, commercial, and personal real estate.

 Business: To invest, trade, and manage any and all business transactions and decisions, as well as handle any claim or litigation matters.

-Finance: To control banking, tax, and government and retirement transactions, as well as living trust and estate decisions.
-Financial powers also allows your representative to control personal insurance policies and to continue donating to any charities in your stead.
+Finance: To control banking, tax, government and retirement transactions, as well as living trust and estate decisions.
+Financial powers also allow your representative to control personal insurance policies and to continue donating to any charities in your stead.

-Family: To purchase gifts, employ professionals, and to buy, sell or trade any of your personal property.
+Family: To purchase gifts, employ professionals, and buy, sell or trade any of your personal property.

 General Authority: This grants your personal attorney the authority to make any decisions that you would be able to if you were personally present.

 When should you have a Power of Attorney form?